RosepadMC/Rosepad/README.md

 ## Running

-Download the jar from the [Releases Page](https://github.com/RosepadMC/Rosepad/releases/tag/beta) or the lastest [Dev Build](https://nightly.link/RosepadMC/Rosepad/workflows/main/master) if you want to help testing Rosepad
+Download the jar from the [Releases Page](https://github.com/RosepadMC/Rosepad/releases/tag/beta) or the latest [Dev Build](https://nightly.link/RosepadMC/Rosepad/workflows/main/master) if you want to help testing Rosepad

 Installation help